BigOokie/SkiPi/README.md

 ## Instructions
 ### Setup your Raspberry Pi
 * Download the latest version of [NOOBS](https://www.raspberrypi.org/downloads/noobs/) from the official `Raspberry Pi` web site.
+* Setup an SD Card with NOOBs
+* Add a file named `ssh` to the root folder of your NOOBs SD card.
+This will enable SSH by default from the first boot.
-* Setup an SD Card and boot your `Raspberry Pi` following the [NOOBS Setup Guide](https://www.raspberrypi.org/learning/software-guide/).
+* Boot your `Raspberry Pi` following the [NOOBS Setup Guide](https://www.raspberrypi.org/learning/software-guide/).

 During the initial (first) boot, you will be asked which type of OS you want to install onto your `Raspberry Pi`.
 For my experiment I selected `Raspbian Lite` as I didnt want the bloat associated with the full desktop version, and also wanted to access my Pi remotely via SSH (headless).